-(i) Fair value hedge
+i.
+Fair value hedge

 Changes in the fair value of derivatives that are designated and qualify as fair value hedges are recorded in profit or loss, together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
 The gain or loss relating to the effective portion of interest rate swaps hedging fixed rate borrowings is recognised in profit or loss within finance costs, together with changes in the fair value of the hedged fixed rate borrowings attributable to interest rate risk.
-The gain or loss relating to the ineffective portion is recognised in profit or loss within other income or other expenses.
+The gain or loss relating to the effective portion of second to the ineffective portion is recognised in profit or loss within other income or other expenses.